Eller, Holtby come through as Capitals edge Panthers 4-3

+WASHINGTON (AP) — The Washington Capitals made the most of their chances to knock off Florida.

-WASHINGTON (AP) — Lars Eller broke a third-period tie and the Washington Capitals defeated the Florida Panthers 4-3 on Wednesday night to snap a two-game skid despite posting a season-low 20 shots.
+Lars Eller broke a third-period tie and the Capitals defeated the Florida Panthers 4-3 on Wednesday night to snap a two-game skid despite posting a season-low 20 shots.

 Braden Holtby made 37 saves for Washington, including one while he played without a stick just moments before Eller gave the Capitals the lead on the other end.

-Alex Ovechkin added his team-leading 16th goal in the first period for the Metropolitan Division leaders, who have yet to lose three straight this season.
+Alex Ovechkin added his team-leading 16th goal for the Metropolitan Division leaders, who have yet to suffer a three-game losing streak this season.
+In their previous two defeats, the Capitals scored one goal in each despite putting more than 30 pucks on target.

+“I think for a couple of games we haven’t had the bounces and the puck luck,” Eller said.
+“Maybe today we had that, especially when we needed it in the third.
+Just not one of our best games, but we found a way to win — against a pretty good team, too.”

 Richard Panik also scored and Brendan Leipsic added an insurance goal in the third period that proved the game-winner.
+Jonas Siegenthaler had two assists.

 Brett Connolly scored his team-leading 12th goal for Florida in his return against his former team, as the Panthers sank to a third consecutive loss.